uprtcl/spec/Readme.md

 Add author, timestamp and a custom "name" to a perspective.
 Add also the `origin` of the Perspective.

-Because a perspective head must not be content-addressale, the `origin` property provides information about the "source of thrust" which will provide the the latest head commit id of *that* perspective.
+Because a perspective head must not be content-addressale, the `origin` property provides information about the "source of thrust" which will provide the latest head commit id of *that* perspective.

  Some examples of how the origin property COULD look are listed below: